vernjan/tech-notes/notes/cpp/pointers-refs.md

 ### Lvalues and Rvalues

+- every expression is either an lvalue or an rvalue
+    - rvalue can be subdivided into xvalue and pure rvalues

 - **lvalue reference** - `T& t`
     - left value = an expressions that yields object reference ("has a memory address/storage")
         - variable name - `int x = 5;`